Ulla-Førre

 Ulla-Førre is a hydropower complex in Southern Norway.
-It is situated along the borders of the municipalities of Suldal and Hjelmeland (in Rogaland county) and Bykle (in Agder county), Norway.
+It is situated along the borders of Suldal Municipality and Hjelmeland Municipality (in Rogaland county) and Bykle Municipality (in Agder county), Norway.
 It has an installed capacity of approximately 2100 MW, and the annual average production is 4.45 TWh (1987–2006), while its reservoir capacity is about 7.8 TWh; at full production, it can last seven to eight months.
 The complex includes the artificial lake Blåsjø, which is made by dams around 1000 m above the sea level.
 The hydroelectric power stations in the complex are Saurdal, Kvilldal, Hylen and Stølsdal, operated by Statkraft.

 Blåsjø

 Blåsjø is the tenth largest lake in Norway by area.
-It is located in the municipality of Bykle in Agder county and the municipalities of Hjelmeland and Suldal in Rogaland county.
+It is located on the border of Bykle Municipality in Agder county and Hjelmeland Municipality and Suldal Municipality in Rogaland county.
 The lake is about 20 km west of the village of Bykle.
 It has a surface area of 84.48 km2.
 Its surface swings between 930 and 1055 m above sea level depending on seasonal weather and power consumption, and it has a shoreline of about 200 km.
 At the highest regulated water level, Blåsjø contains 3,105,000,000 m3 of water.